 "At Early Partners I know that my voice matters, my contributions are important, and that I am truly valued as an educator.
 I have learned more about child development and child-led learning in one year here, than in the rest of my teaching career.
 Being part of the Early Partners team inspires me every day to dig deeper into my journey as an educator."

 Kim Frusciante (she/her) is the Founder & CEO of Early Partners and also serves on the Board.
 Kim has over 15 years of experience in school leadership and teacher training.
 She has a B.A. from Tulane University and Masters of Education from the Harvard Graduate School of Education.
 Kim used her coursework at Harvard to design our model, with the support of the foremost scholars in the field, making Early Partners a truly research-backed program.
 She has lived in New Orleans for nearly 16 years and loves going to festivals with her family.
+Kim currently serves on the Board of Directors of the Newcomb Alumnae Association.
 She is passionate about access for communities of color to play-based, developmentally appropriate early learning.
 Kim is a working mom with two children, the younger of whom is enrolled at Early Partners.
 You can reach Kim at email@example.com.

 Kristen "Kris" Williams (she/her) is the Operations Manager at Early Partners.
 Kristen was born and raised in New Orleans, Louisiana and has over a decade of experience in early care and education.
 She has an A.D. in Applied Science in Care and Development of Young Children and is currently pursuing her B.A.
 She is passionate about creating operational systems that support teachers to encourage children’s curiosity and explore new and exciting materials.
 Kristen is a working mom with two kids: an 8th grader and a newborn.
 She and her daughter enjoy going to the park, riding bikes, feeding ducks, puzzles, and grabbing a snowball from Plum Street.
 You can reach Kris at firstname.lastname@example.org.